 Imparts life skill and vocational training to youth who have dropped out of formal education .
 This intervention places students in the hospitality, retail, beauty care, and banking industry.

-Most of these youngsters have been successfully integrated into the hospitality or retail sectors across Mumbai and receive an average salary exceeding Rs.
+Most of these youngsters have been successfully integrated in the hospitality or retail sectors across Mumbai and receive an average salary Rs.
 10,000 per month.

 Unnati has a strong alumni association that keeps visiting our centres to motivate new aspirants.